superwall/Superwall-iOS/Sources/Paywall/Documentation.docc/SettingUserAttributes.md

 }
 ```

+This is a merge operation, such that if the existing user attributes dictionary already has a value for a given property, the old value is overwritten.
+Other existing properties will not be affected.

-Then, when you set up your paywall, you can reference the attributes in its text variables.
+You can reference user attributes in campaign rules to help decide when to display your paywall.
+When you configure your paywall, you can also reference the attributes in its text variables.
 For more information on how to that, [see our docs for configuring variables in the dashboard](https://docs.superwall.com/docs/configuring-a-paywall#configuring-variables).

 In the future, you'll be able to use user attributes to email/notify users about discounts.